Nadhirus/paf-riscv/README.md

 Found bugs:
-- JALR clear two last bits
-- RAM latch
 - no detection of ill instructions
 - no pipeline stall on load -> insn that uses the load result
-- bad forwardig from MEM to EX stages for JAL, JALR and AUIPC
+- bad forwardig from MEM to EX stages for JAL and JALR
-- LW trap on address miss alignment
+- JALR clear two last bits

+- latch register file
 - BGE, BGEU (branch if greater or equal) branched if strictly greater
 - AUIPC: not implemented

+- LW, JAL, branch trap on address miss alignment
 - load followed by a conditional branch
+- trap while stalling
 - random memory: if a stall occurs, reading the same address won't give the same result. for instruction memory, an instruction can be decoded as ill formed during a stall an later become valid.
 It shouldn't trap then. if the first instr
-- JAL trap on miss alignment